vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 It'll go to the lake, then the sea. <br>
 There are pink hot tubs down the hill, <br>
 they are there for the creek to fill. <br>
-To this place She and He bring me.
+To this place She and He brought me.

 From His mouth a long click click sound. <br>
 He moved like a wave, in a dance. <br>